klautless/officerballs/officerballs.bufflib/README.md

 # buff lib
-adds 24 buffs and 5 boons to enhance gameplay. this does not function standalone but is for myself and other modders if they wish to utilize its functions.
+adds 24 buffs and 5 boons to enhance gameplay. functions as a library for other mods to utilize.
 now includes new setting: RandomBuffsFromFishing - enable to have a chance to get random buffs/boons while fishing.

 to get a random buff, hold Q while flushing a toilet.